briantrommater/shipped/README.md

 And had to juggle my brother's wedding as best man.

-It's an awesome project and I worked extrememly hard on it.
+It's an awesome project, and I worked very hard on it.
 Helps when you are paired up with
 Mike though :)